 DIY Clothesline For Small Spaces

 This space-efficient indoor clothesline is four times the size of the standard retractable version.
 Just tuck it out of sight when not in use, or stretch it across any wall or corner to hang dry your heavy items for easy retrieval.
 Made with a design that can fit any space, it's a quick and easy solution for hanging clothes on the line.
-Its adaptability means it's not just perfect for your basement but any room in the house.
+Its adaptability means it's perfect for your basement and any room in the house.

 Crib Spring Drying Rack For Indoor